gvwilson/thirdbit/src/fiction/santas/index.md

 flanged couplings,
 universal couplings,
-and something called an Oldham coupling that he and the santa spent half an hour puzzling over before the santa declared that the train would probably run without it.
+and something called an Oldham coupling that he and Shady Ann spent half an hour puzzling over before she declared that the train would probably run without it.
 They loosened bolts and tightened screws, oiled pistons, and cleaned the grime out of window jambs so that the sashes slid up and down with only a faint *ssh*.

 Every once in a while,
-though,
-the santa raised her hand in warning.
+Shady Ann raised her hand in warning.
 Finner held his breath while heavy steps thudded on the ground above their heads.
 Neither of them moved until the sound had receded into the distance.

 Finally the train was ready,
 or at least ready enough.
-The santa assembled a complicated diagram out of thumbtacks and yarn on top of a grimy old map of the city.
+Shady Ann assembled a complicated diagram out of thumbtacks and yarn on top of a grimy old map of the city.
-"You can't go straight to factory—that would give away the workshop's location," she explained, talking to herself as much as to Finner.
+"You can't go straight to factory—that would give away the workshop's location, and I still have deliveries to do," she explained, talking to herself as much as to Finner.
 "So you'll take the elevated track to here,